Maryland

 Goals for SP movement in MD 2025-26

-Town Halls, educational events, public outreach, local resolutions: all specific to Congressional Districts of Congressmen who have not co-sponsored HR 3069 (e.g. Hoyer)
+Town Halls, educational events, public outreach, local resolutions: all specific to Congressional Districts of Congressmen who have not co-sponsored HR 3069 (e.g. Hoyer).
+Progressive MD is launching a campaign to “Reclaim” (or DE-privatize) Medicaid following the guidelines from the Sept 2025 PNHP report, “Removing the Middlemen from Medicaid.”

 Where can people find news about Single Payer in your state and/or join a group?